mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

-If these tests result in a small P value, you have evidence that the variance (and thus standard deviations) of the groups differ significantly.
+If these tests result in a small p-value, you have evidence that the variance (and thus standard deviations) of the groups differ significantly.

 This gives you strong evidence that the groups are not selected from identical populations.
 You haven't yet tested whether the means are distinct, but you already know that the variances are different.
 This may be a good stopping point.
 You have strong evidence that the populations the data are sampled from are not identical.
 Often the best approach is to transform the data.
 Often transforming to logarithms or reciprocals does the trick, restoring equal variance.
 If you want one-way ANOVA, the standard methods for dealing with heterogeneity of variance are the Welch or Brown-Forsythe F-tests.
 Since nonparametric tests do not assume Gaussian distributions, you can also switch to using the nonparametric Kruskal-Wallis ANOVA  when comparing multiple groups or the Mann-Whitney test when comparing two groups.